London, England Airbnb Market Data 2026: STR Report & Statistics

 What Is the Monthly Airbnb Occupancy Rate in London?

 Maximize your bookings by understanding the London STR occupancy trends.
 Seasonal demand shifts significantly influence how often properties are booked.
-Typically, Julysees the highest demand (peak season occupancy), while January experiences the lowest (low season).
+Typically, Septembersees the highest demand (peak season occupancy), while July experiences the lowest (low season).
 Effective strategies, like adjusting minimum stays or offering promotions, can boost occupancy during slower periods.
 Here's how different property tiers perform in London:

 • Entry-level properties (Bottom 25%) average 19% occupancy, potentially facing higher vacancy.